kframework/c-semantics/README.md

   `PROFILE`, and `LTLMC`.
 Notice that these extra interpreter options are passed via environment variables and not on the command line.
-This allows us to pass the actual command line parameters straight to the `kcc`-compiled program unchanged.
+This allows us to pass the actual command line parameters straight to the `kcc`-compiled program, unchanged.
 - If you try to run a program that is undefined (or one for which we are missing semantics), the program will get stuck.
 The message should tell you where it got stuck and may give a hint as to why.
-If you want help deciphering the output, or help understanding why the program is defined, please send your `.kdump` file to us.
+If you want help deciphering the output, or help understanding why the program is undefined, please send your `.kdump` file to us.

 ## Runtime features